Muriel Gray: Early career

-Broadcasting career
+Broadcasting

 After playing in punk band the Family Von Trapp, she became an interviewer on the early Channel 4 alternative pop show The Tube from 1982; she was the main anchor on the short-lived ITV Border show Bliss in 1985, she presented Frocks on the Box (1987–88) and The Media Show (1987–89) again for Channel 4.
 She was briefly a DJ for Edinburgh's Radio Forth in 1983 and 1984.
 She was a regular stand-in presenter on BBC Radio 1 during most of the eighties, including for John Peel.
 She also presented regularly on BBC Radio 4, for Start the Week in Russell Harty's absence and also during Jeremy Paxman's leave.

 Gray later presented The Munro Show (which documented her climbing a number of Scotland's highest hills, the Munros).
 She accompanied this with the book The First Fifty – Munro Bagging Without A Beard.
 She presented various other TV shows including Ride On, a motoring magazine show for Channel 4, The Design Awards, for BBC, and The Booker Prize awards for Channel 4.

 Gray presented Art Is Dead – Long Live TV.
 This programme sparked a controversy when it was discovered that the series, covering the work of five artists, was a spoof.

-Gray presented the definitive documentary on The Glasgow Boys, a group of influential 19th-century painters, including Sir John Lavery and James Guthrie, who challenged the orthodox values of their day.
-The Glasgow Boys was shown on BBC2.
+Gray presented a BBC2 documentary on The Glasgow Boys, a group of influential 19th-century painters.

 Gray co-presented Channel 4's coverage of the 2016 Turner Prize ceremony in Glasgow.

 In 2017, Gray had a cameo in "Private View", the closing episode of the third series of black comedy anthology TV series Inside No. 9.

+She appears on the BBC Two programme Grumpy Old Women.

 Writing

-Gray has been a columnist for many publications, including Time Out magazine, the Sunday Correspondent, the Sunday Mirror, and Bliss magazine, and now writes a regular column in the Sunday Herald.
-She won Columnist of the Year in the 2001 Scottish press awards.
+Gray has been a columnist for Time Out magazine, the Sunday Correspondent, the Sunday Mirror, and Bliss magazine, and writes a regular column in the Sunday Herald, winning Columnist of the Year in the 2001 Scottish press awards.
 She writes regularly for The Guardian.

-She became a best-selling horror novelist with the publication of her first novel The Trickster (1995), which was followed by two more, Furnace and The Ancient.
+She became a horror novelist with the publication of The Trickster (1995), followed by Furnace and The Ancient.
 Stephen King described The Ancient as "Scary and unputdownable."

 In 2004 a collection of short stories, Scottish Girls About Town: And sixteen other Scottish women authors was published.
 Gray was chosen with Jenny Colgan and Isla Dewar to feature on the cover.

 She wrote a history of Glasgow's Kelvingrove Art Gallery and Museum to mark its re-opening in 2006.
-She appears on the BBC Two programme Grumpy Old Women.

-In 2014 she contributed a new piece of writing for the 21 Revolutions project which had been inspired by the collection held in the Glasgow Women's Library.
+In 2014 she contributed to the 21 Revolutions project which had been inspired by the collection held in the Glasgow Women's Library.